Family leave policy

 - Line managers

-- Meet with employee to accept maternity leave request.
+- Meet with employee to discuss their maternity leave request.

 - Manage any health and safety concerns from staff member.